rsgalloway/envstack/README.md

 $ envstack [STACK] -t [VAR [VAR ...]]
 ```

-To get a list of stack sources:
+To get the list of source files for a given stack:

 ```bash
 $ envstack [STACK] --sources